 Sleeping bags are the most common way people stay warm in the back country.
 Sleeping bags come in a variety of shapes and styles.
 Most common among backpackers is the so call mummy bag.
 Mummy style bags are popular because the they minimize weight by having little wasted material and by providing a good seal around the head and shoulders to prevent heat from leaking out.
 Mummy bags typically list the shoulder girth which varies from 55″-70″.
 I have found that 62″ foes feel constraining as a 160lb 5’10” male, and 59” is adaquate.
-Ideally there should have enough room to allow you to move as much as you need to be comfortable, but no more than necessary to minimize how much space you need to heat up and to minimize convection.
+Ideally there should be enough room to allow you to move as much as you need to be comfortable, but no more than necessary to minimize how much space you need to heat up and to minimize convection.

 Top-bags are a cross between a quilt and a traditional sleeping bag.
 They have a sleep bag design combined with a fabric bottoms relying on the sleeping pad for insulation.
 The theory is that you are going to crush any insulation which is under you, so why carry it around with you.
 An advantage of the top bag over quilts is they cut out any chance of drafts coming in through the sides.
 Top bags without zippers might be superior to a quilt’s warmth / weight, but I find them too confining.

 Rectangular bags are popular with some because they can be converted to a blanket or rectangular quilt and they provide a lot of room to move around.